—- Eyewitness account —-

 “Stay out!”

-The property was condemned – per Ambassador Martin’s in-person assessment earlier.
-Northern spies stole A-37’s to destroy the runway and rendered Freedom Birds rescue inoperable.
-Like Chevy Chase European Vacation, we cautiously completed the roundabout before heading diagonally for center of town, passing by my friend’s residence.
+The airport property was condemned – per Ambassador Martin’s in-person assessment.
+Northern spies stole A-37’s to destroy the runways and rendered Freedom Birds rescue helpless.

 Second hurdle